-Newly hired SPA employees serve a six-month probationary period, which may be extended to nine months if documented performance concerns exist.
-(Law enforcement officers serve a twelve-month probationary period.)
-The probationary period provides time for a new employee to adjust and work closely with his or her supervisor to learn and fully understand the job responsibilities and expectations.
+Newly hired (on or after August 22, 2013) SHRA employees, who have yet to achieve Career Status, serve a twelve (12)-month probationary period.
+This period provides time for new employees to adjust and work closely with their supervisor to learn and fully understand the job responsibilities and expectations.
 This period also allows the supervisor to provide the employee with necessary support, guidance, and feedback.

 - Communicating with Supervisor/Department